Latin Annual Course

 Advanced courses - Maintaining language skills

-Every semester, the subject area Latin Philology offers a reading course in which important texts of Roman literature (e.g. Caesar, Virgil, Ovid, Augustine) are read.
+The subject area Latin Philology offers regular reading courses in which important texts of Roman literature (e.g. Caesar, Virgil, Ovid, Augustine) are read.
 The courses are open to Latinum graduates and are each validated with 3 credits (as free electives) upon successful completion.
 They aim i.a. to consolidate the language skills acquired in the Latinum course by means of text examples and to introduce well-known texts of world literature in the original Latin.

 Nam quod in iuventute non discitur, in matura aetate nescitur.